Skip to main content

 The answer to this question is different for everyone.
 What you need to remember is if you’re found liable in an accident, a court judgment could ultimately cost you your life savings or put you into unimaginable debt.
 Your goal is to make sure you’re well-covered.

-When you’re preparing to buy auto insurance, the first step should be to assess your assets, and determine your net worth.
+When you’re preparing to buy auto insurance, the first step should be to assess your assets and determine your net worth.
 This will include bank balances, brokerage accounts, and retirement savings, as well as equity in real property or a business.
 Then, subtract your debts.
 Now you know what is at risk.
 Consider choosing at least that amount for bodily injury liability, and note that your net worth can grow, so you will want to review this periodically.

-The cost of bodily injury liability will vary by coverage limit you select, so you may have to be prepared to pay a little more to get the proper protection.
+The cost of bodily injury liability will vary by the coverage limit you select, so you may have to be prepared to pay a little more to get the proper protection.
 The most frequently purchased limit is $100,000/$300,000 and the difference between the state minimum price and may be less than you thought, so make sure you consider the increased limit before you make your final selection.

 PRO TIP: